DataDog/system-tests/docs/weblog/README.md

 ### GET /iast/hardcoded_secrets/test_insecure

 Parameterless endpoint.
 This endpoint contains a hardcoded secret.
 The declaration of the hardcoded secret should be sufficient to trigger the vulnerability, so returning it in the response is optional.

+### GET /iast/no-httponly-cookie/test_secure

+This endpoint should set at least one cookie with all security flags (Secure, HttpOnly, SameSite=Strict) to prevent any vulnerabilities from being detected.

+### GET /iast/no-httponly-cookie/test_insecure

+This endpoint should set a cookie with all security flags except HttpOnly, to detect only the NO_HTTPONLY_COOKIE vulnerability.

+### GET /iast/no-httponly-cookie/test_empty_cookie

+This endpoint should set a cookie with empty cookie value without HttpOnly flag, NO_HTTPONLY_COOKIE vulnerability shouldn't be detected.

+### POST /iast/no-httponly-cookie/custom_cookie

+This endpoint should set a cookie with the name and value coming from the request body (using the cookieName and cookieValue properties), with all security flags except HttpOnly, to detect only the NO_HTTPONLY_COOKIE vulnerability.

+### GET /iast/no-samesite-cookie/test_secure

+This endpoint should set at least one cookie with all security flags (Secure, HttpOnly, SameSite=Strict) to prevent any vulnerabilities from being detected.

+### GET /iast/no-samesite-cookie/test_insecure

+This endpoint should set a cookie with all security flags except SameSite=Strict, to detect only the NO_SAMESITE_COOKIE vulnerability.

+### GET /iast/no-samesite-cookie/test_empty_cookie

+This endpoint should set a cookie with empty cookie value without SameSite=Strict flag, NO_SAMESITE_COOKIE vulnerability shouldn't be detected.

+### POST /iast/no-samesite-cookie/custom_cookie

+This endpoint should set a cookie with the name and value coming from the request body (using the cookieName and cookieValue properties), with all security flags except SameSite=Strict, to detect only the NO_SAMESITE_COOKIE vulnerability.

 ### \[GET, POST\] /iast/source/*